Cleveland Clinic logo

 Myoclonus (Muscle Twitch)

 Myoclonus is an uncontrollable muscle movement that’s sudden and brief.
 This can happen for a wide range of reasons.
-Many causes are normal and harmless, but myoclonus can also be a symptom of serious nervous system conditions.
-Depending on how and why it happens, this symptom may be treatable, and some conditions that cause it may be preventable.
+Many causes are normal and harmless.
+But myoclonus can also be a symptom of serious nervous system conditions.
+Depending why it happens, this symptom may be treatable.
+Some conditions that cause it may be preventable.

 Myoclonus is a brief, sudden muscle movement (like a twitch, jerk or spasm).
-It happens when muscles incorrectly activate and usually lasts just a fraction of a second.
-It can affect a single muscle or a group of them.
-Some causes are more likely to affect muscles in your hands or feet, shoulders or hips, back or face.
+It happens when muscles incorrectly activate.
+It usually lasts just a fraction of a second.
+Myoclonus (pronounced “my-OCK-lon-us”) can affect a single muscle or a group of them.

 Advertisement